vidjil/vidjil/doc/quality.md

 ## User relations

  - There are at least two channels to join us : <support@vidjil.org> or the issue tracker.
 We can also arrange audio meetings.
- - We answer to each request: Even if we can not solve the request, we acknowledge the request and create issues when needed.
+ - We answer to each request: Even if we cannot solve the request, we acknowledge the request and create issues when needed.

  - We have quarterly audio meetings with active members of our community
  - We organize every 18 months meetings with our users (March 2015, November 2017, March 2019, September 2020, see <http://www.vidjil.org>)